 Through the required and elective courses in the Liberal Studies bachelor's degree program, students acquire knowledge and experience in the arts, cultural studies, history, philosophy, behavioral sciences, math and science.
-With a required minor in either Business or Technology,* students are prepared to enter the workforce in business, nonprofit, government, and arts and cultural organizations.
+With a required minor in either General Business or Project Management,* students are prepared to enter the workforce in business, nonprofit, government, and arts and cultural organizations.
 The degree also prepares them for further graduate studies.
 In addition, the program includes experiential learning through an internship, service learning and an optional study abroad.

 Upon completion of the program, graduates are expected to:

 - Apply oral and written rhetorical strategies to communicate complex arguments.

 - Apply appropriate disciplinary criteria to examine complex issues, analyze arguments, conduct credible research, solve problems, make ethical decisions and create original ideas and/or approaches.

 - Synthesize and apply knowledge from multiple perspectives to evaluate complex issues and address real-world problems.